tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 - > Permissions are network bound or not (the question here is: do we need to track different permissions by network, or only by address?).
   - [Decision thread](https://www.flowdock.com/app/cardforcoin/tally-product-design/threads/GKW_YsOIDVoqoo9LV4fx5RIwHDh)
-  - Permissions are network bound, we need to be able differentiate between networks
+  - Permissions are network bound, we need to be able to differentiate between networks
     - it’s possible to have permission for `0xdeadbeef` on mainnet but not on polygon
     - it's possible to have permission for `0xdeadbeef` on mainnet and polygon but not on arbitrum
 - > The question of whether the current network is synced between a dApp and the extension popover (the question here is: do internal dApps need the same model to handle this as external dApps?).